rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-host/index.md

 draft: false
 ---

 A host server is needed to run the various containers making up a project deployment.
-A host server can host multiple projects, or a dedicated host server per project can be used.
+A single host server can host multiple projects, or a dedicated host server can be used per project.

 <!--more-->